openconfig/lemming/dataplane/README.md

 ### forwarding

-THe forwarding directory contains packet processing actions, tables, and ports.
-These are the building blocks of the dataplane: they can be combined to create the a packet processing pipeline.
-The forwarding behavior is configured using a [gRPC API](../proto/forwarding/forwarding_service.proto).
+The forwarding directory contains packet processing actions, tables, and ports.
+These are the building blocks of the dataplane: they can be combined to create the packet processing pipeline.
+The forwarding behavior is configured using the [gRPC API](../proto/forwarding/forwarding_service.proto).

 Generally, external users should not program the dataplane using this API directly.
 It is too flexible and low-table.
 Instead, the saiserver API should be used instead.